tiannian/llvm2yul/docs/mapping-rule.md

 Since Yul does not support function pointers, all function pointers used as parameters and return values ​​will result in errors.

-However, when the function pointer is used as a parameter of `datacopy` and `dataoffse`t, it will be converted to a string literal.
+However, when the function pointer is used as a parameter of `datacopy` and `dataoffset`, it will be converted to a string literal.

 ### Aggregate Type